 #4 Family Movie/Game Day or Night

 This is a good one when you just need a break from all the boxes.
-Head out to a matinee showing in your local area.
-Often, movie theaters run special summer movies just for kids for free or a small admission price.
+The family needs to relax and enjoy some down time together.
+If you don’t have your cable or internet set up yet, grab a DVD or stream a show on your laptop.
 Or you can find the box marked games and start a Monopoly marathon or a quick game like Skip Bo.
 My kids were not thrilled when I pulled out the board games.
 But once I got them started, I found they liked the challenge and usually continued playing even after I headed back to unpacking.

 #5 Visit the Library